pytest-dev/pytest/doc/en/warnings.rst

 Recording warnings
 ------------------

-You can record raised warnings either using ``pytest.warns`` or with the ``recwarn`` fixture.
+You can record raised warnings either using func:`pytest.warns` or with the ``recwarn`` fixture.

-To record with ``pytest.warns`` without asserting anything about the warnings, pass ``None`` as the expected warning type:
+To record with func:`pytest.warns` without asserting anything about the warnings, pass ``None`` as the expected warning type:

 .. code-block:: python